 When you use a third-party service, you give up some control over the experience that you provide for your customers.
 Nevertheless, this frees you from the responsibility of addressing security on your own.

-SabPaisa Payment Gateway is the world’s first API-driven unified payment gateway, that supports maximum payment methods, such as credit cards, debit cards, wallets, UPI, and more than 10 lac e-cash counters.
-SabPaisa is highly secure with industry-leading tools & standards and is PCI-DSS & SSL certified.
+SabPaisa Payment Gateway is an RBI-approved payment gateway that supports maximum payment methods, such as credit cards, debit cards, wallets, UPI, and more than 1.4 million e-cash counters for offline payments.
+With ISO, PCI-DSS, and SSL certifications, SabPaisa is highly secure.

 Features that give SabPaisa an edge: